 We’re here to help organizations, like yours, broaden your talent landscape.
 This boils down to driving equitable opportunities and outcomes to those who have historically been piven fewer opportunities in life.

-This 2020 Diversity Trend Report is a state of the state on how recruiters on Jumpstart are successfully driving career opportunities and outcomes to specific subgroups of the population.
+This 2020 Diversity Trend Report is a state of the state on how recruiters on Canvas are successfully driving career opportunities and outcomes to specific subgroups of the population.
 We synthesize first-party qualitative and quantitative research insights to provide you with a current state of affairs in recruiting.

-Jumpstart is seizing this moment and takinp an active role to reduce the harm of COVID-19 in the talent market to the underrepresented community.
+is seizing this moment and takinp an active role to reduce the harm of COVID-19 in the talent market to the underrepresented community.
 But we’re not just building for today.
 We’re building for the future.
 In 2052, there wi!! be a majority-minority tipping point in which the U.S. demographic wi!! drastically chanpe.
-And Jumpstart has the responsibility to create a platform that will support underrepresented proups for that future, now.
+And Canvas has the responsibility to create a platform that will support underrepresented proups for that future, now.

 This report is just the beginning.